DhruvLohar/Metasploit-Hacking/README.md

     Once selecting the Web Payload your payload will be directly transfered to a website called :
     # https://payload.serveo.net/(Your payload name).apk
-    Send this link to victim and he will download the payloa
+    Send this link to victim and he will download the payload

     Once you selected the Simple Payload a payload will be created in your device internal storage and you can send this payload to victim device